20SEBastian03/PraktikumSoftwaretechnik2024_25/INSTALLING.md

 Visit [this address](http://127.0.0.1:8000/) in your browser to get to the starting page.

 To go to the admin site, use the following link:<br>http://127.0.0.1:8000/admin/.<br>
-Use the username and password we defined earlier to login.
+To login there, use the username and password we defined earlier.